Start: 29th January 2020 - 6:00pm

-This five-week course is open to both new short story writers and writers with some experience of writing stories or writing in another form.
+Writing The Short Story: Lighting the Spark is a five-week course open to both new short story writers and writers with some experience of writing stories or writing in another form.
 You might simply have a desire to write and to begin to make that a reality, or you might have half-finished drafts of stories at the bottom of a drawer.
 The aim of this course is to advance your understanding of the short story form, whatever your starting point as a writer.

 Join us in the inspiring premises of Bloomsbury Publishing in central London for friendly group discussions, practical writing tasks, workshops, and expert advice from course leader Alison MacLeod, an award-winning writer of short stories and novels, and a longstanding writing teacher, academic and mentor.

 Students will explore some of the essential elements of contemporary short story writing: short story structure and characterisation; voice and dialogue; prose economy and compression; the use of the senses and Chekhov’s famous injunction to writers: “Don't tell me the moon is shining; show me the glint of light on broken glass.”

 You will be encouraged to trust your imagination and your experience.
 You will actively explore some of the vital aspects of the creative process: sources of inspiration; a writer’s ‘play’ with ideas and images; observation and research; the importance of drafting and re-drafting.